What is pea milk?

 Those are all legitimate questions.

-As with this post, l shall answer all those burning questions and give you the lowdown on the potential but also problems of the pea milk!
+And l shall answer them all by giving you the lowdown on the potential but also problems of pea milk!

 The new kid on the block (or shelf)

 So, as l mentioned before, pea milk is a product that has been increasingly gaining attention in recently.

 Compared to other plant-based sources, like almond or soymilk, for instance, milk sourced from peas is relatively new and largely unknown, unless you’re someone who is allergic to nuts or whose diet is susceptible to being spoilt.